 BTs have also starred in movies and as mascots.
-Old Bodger, the oldest of the three animals, was portrayed by a female BT named Muffy in the 1963 film The Incredible Journey, which was based on Sheila Burnford’s book of the same name.
+Old Bodger, the oldest of the three animals, was portrayed by a female BT named Muffy in the 1963 film The Incredible Journey, based on Sheila Burnford’s book.

 A bull terrier named Honey Tree Evil Eye played the role of Spuds MacKenzie, a fictional character used for an advertising campaign promoting Bud Light beer in the late 1980s.